-HM Treasury Ministers set the DMO's strategic objectives, which are published in the DMO's Business Plan and its Framework Document.
-The current 12 strategic objectives are:
+HM Treasury Ministers set the DMO's strategic objectives, which are published in the DMO's Business Plan and it's Framework Document.
+The objectives for 2002-03 and the DMO's performance against them are summarised in the section below.